sharst/OpenHumidor/README.md

 * simple: you can set it up from the ground up within an hour or get it pre-configured
 * cheap: aiming at ~10$ a sensor, ~20$ a humidifier

-OpenHumidor is written in Python (base station software) and Arduino (sensor board firmware).
+OpenHumidor is written in Arduino.
 The board layout was designed in KiCad.
-It is spread over several GitHub repositories, so you only need to check out the files you actually need.
+There is also an interface for python.
+OpenHumidor is spread over several GitHub repositories, so you only need to check out the files you actually need.
 * [OpenHumidor-Arduino](https://github.com/sharst/OpenHumidor-Arduino) for the sensor board firmware
 * [OpenHumidor-Hardware](https://github.com/sharst/OpenHumidor-Hardware) for the sensor layout files
-* This repository, where I will release the Python Base Station code once it is ready.
+* This repository, where I will release the Python code and tools once they are ready.

 ## How can I use OpenHumidor?
 * With one sensor and one humidifier as a local electronic humidifying solution.